davuses/HackerNewsHotBot/README.md

 ## Features

 - Fetches the latest top stories from [Hacker News](https://news.ycombinator.com) every 30 minutes.
+You can customize the update interval to suit your needs.
 - Posts stories that meet a certain score threshold, adjusted for inflation, ensuring high-quality content.

 ## Prerequisites